 How to Make Lemon Blueberry Cake

-1. Preheat oven to 350F and butter and flour three six inch pans.
-Sift the flour, baking powder, salt, and sugar into a large bowl then whisk together and set aside.
+1. Preheat oven to 350F and butter and flour three 6-inch pans.
+Sift the flour, baking powder, salt, and sugar into a large bowl then whisk together.
+In a small bowl, toss the blueberries and lemon zest with a tablespoon of the flour mixture.

-3. Pour the wet into the dry and mix until just combined.
-You can do this by hand or in a stand mixer fitted with a paddle attachment.
-Add the blueberries and lemon zest then fold in gently.
-Distribute the batter evenly into the three pans and bake for about 25-30 minutes or until the centers are springy to the touch.
+3. In a stand mixer using the paddle attachment, beat the butter until light and creamy, about 2 minutes.
+Add the flour mixture and beat on low speed until the mixture is sandy.
+With the mixer running on low speed, slowly pour the wet ingredients and mix until just combined.
+Fold the blueberry mixture in with a spatula.
+Divide the batter evenly into the three pans and bake for about 25-30 minutes or until the centers are springy to the touch.
 Invert onto a wire rack and allow to cool.

-4. While the cakes bake you can make the blueberry reduction.
-Add the blueberries, water, lemon juice and sugar to a pan then place over medium heat.
-Mash the blueberries and simmer until reduced by half.
+4. To make the blueberry reduction, add the blueberries, water, lemon juice and sugar to a saucepan over medium heat.
+Cook until the berries burst, then mash them, and simmer until reduced by half.
 Strain into a bowl and chill.

 5. Cream the butter and salt then sift in the confectioners’ sugar in two or three batches.
 Beat on low and drizzle in the lemon juice.
 Scrape the bowl down them mix once more until uniform and

-6. Transfer about 1/2 to 3/4 a cup of the buttercream to a bowl then mix in the reduction a tablespoon at a time until the desired taste is reached.
+6. Transfer about ¾ cup of the buttercream to a bowl, then mix in the blueberry reduction a tablespoon at a time until the desired taste is reached.

 8. Add dollops using an 846 tip.
-Place frozen berries inside the dollop ring.
-You can TOTALLY use fresh blueberries but the frozen ones have a nice frost, which adds visual interest
+Place frozen berries inside the dollop ring if desired.
+You can use fresh blueberries, but the frozen ones have a nice frost, which adds a visual interest that I love!

 Pro Tips for This Recipe